amdla/Wordle/README.md

 The `WordLoaderTest` class contains unit tests for the `WordLoader` class.
 It tests the loading of words from a file.

+### CellColorManagerTest

+The `CellColorManagerTest` class contains unit tests for the `CellColorManager` class.
+It tests if coloring works correctly.

 ## Conclusion

 This project is a simple implementation of the Wordle game in Java.
 It demonstrates the use of several key concepts in Java, including object-oriented programming, file I/O, and unit testing.